Hurricane Irma Pushes Toward Puerto Rico, With Florida In Its Sights

 NOAA's #GOES16 captured both Cat.
 5 #HurricaneIrma and #TropicalStormJose in the Atlantic, as day turned to evening, Sept.
 5, 2017. pic.twitter.com/bSnbS9W4Tz— NOAA Satellites PA (@NOAASatellitePA) September 6, 2017

+Jose, which became a named storm on Tuesday, is trailing Irma's path in the Atlantic, moving toward the Caribbean.
+But Jose's track is predicted to veer north earlier than Irma's, glancing off the Leeward Islands and potentially sending it over the open sea.
+There are no watches or warnings currently associated with the storm.

-There is currently a third named storm being tracked in the area, after Tropical Storm Katia formed inside the Gulf of Mexico.
+There also is a third named storm being tracked in the area, after Tropical Storm Katia formed inside the Gulf of Mexico.
 The storm off of the southern Mexican state of Veracruz has 40-mph winds.